Islamic State enclave pounded in U.S.-backed assault

 “Since the 1st of January 2019, every single day, a child has died fleeing the fight against ISIS,” UNICEF head Geert Cappelaere told a news conference in Beirut.

-Reporting by Rodi Said in Baghouz, Additional reporting by Imad Creidi in Beirut; Writing by Angus McDowall/Tom Perry; Editing by Angus MacSwan
+Reporting by Rodi Said in Baghouz; additional reporting by Imad Creidi in Beirut and Idrees Ali in Washington; writing by Angus McDowall/Tom Perry; editing by Angus MacSwan and Grant McCool